aniketsahu115/fylaro-finternet-finance/README.md

 ## Project Overview

 **Fylaro** is a comprehensive **invoice tokenization platform** that transforms traditional invoice financing through blockchain technology and the Finternet vision.
-The platform enables businesses to convert their invoices into tradeable digital assets, providing instant liquidity while offering investors diversified, verified investment opportunities.
+The platform enables businesses to convert their invoices into tradeable digital assets, providing instant liquidity offering investors diversified, verified investment opportunities.

 ### Vision Statement